-3.18 The Cable Entrance Facility (CEF) (formerly

-called cable vault) and associated equipment is subject to the same standards as other central office space.
+3.24 The Cable Entrance Facility (CEF) (formerly called cable vault) and associated equipment is now subject to the same standards as other central office space.
 A vertical clearance of 10 feet is allocated to equipment, and the maximum floor load is 140 psf for all equipment and cable.
-Environmental features and requirements, such as temperature, illumination, air quality, etc, are maintained as in other equipment areas, except that no provision is made for the MCS.
-Refer to Section 760-200-030, "Cable Entrance Facility."
+Environmental features and requirements, such as temperature, illumination, air quality, etc, are maintained as in other equipment areas, except that no provisions as made for the MCS.
+See Section 760-200-030.